-Phiphen Pictures, an independent film and television production company, will open a boutique, state-of-the-art post-production and production office facility in Englewood Cliffs in 2022.
+Phiphen Studios, an independent film and television production company, will open a boutique, state-of-the-art post-production and production office facility in Englewood Cliffs in 2022.

 Phiphen Studios will consist of a production office space tailored for the completion of projects, as well as a 25-seat 4K theater available for screenings, special events and presentations.
 It will house multiple private offices, executive suites, a conference room and kitchens.
 It also will include boutique offline edit rooms adaptable to DaVinci Resolve, Final Cut Pro, Premiere and Avid Media Composer.

 The audio department will be comprised of two mix rooms outfitted for 5.1 mixing and voice recording, while also offering full-service sound design, editorial services and mixing, including ADR and VO.
 Other services will range from online editorial to color grading to mastering.

 Founder Molly Conners said Phiphen Studios was created by a group of award-winning filmmakers upon seeing the need to support New Jersey’s vibrant film community and recognizing the opportunity to help it grow.